artrivas/I2-HOFI/GETTING_STARTED.md

   ```

 ## Train a Standard Model from Scratch
-Here we can start with training a
+Here we can start training model by typing the following python command in the console

 ```python
 python hofi/train.py dataset DATASET_NAME